Carry Trade Strategy — What Is It? (Backtest)

 Carry trade strategy (backtest and example)

-We know traders that make carry trades in forex based on quantified strategies.
-Most of them don’t backtest, presumably because it’s complicated, but how do they know if this is a smart strategy without having historical performance based on strict trading rules?
-You can be pretty confident big institutional players have software that calculates the probabilities in carry trades at a whim.
+We know traders who make carry trades in forex based on quantified strategies.
+Most of them don’t backtest, presumably because it’s complicated.
+But how do they know if this is a smart strategy without having historical performance based on strict trading rules?
+You can be pretty confident that big institutional players have software that calculates the probabilities in carry trades at a whim.

-Also, carry trade typically have a high win rate with a few big losers.
-Up until the financial crisis in 2008/09, a lot of traders made good money on carry trades.
+Also, a carry trade typically has a high win rate with a few big losers.
+Until the financial crisis in 2008/09, many traders made good money on carry trades.
 However, many of them “blew up” during the crisis, as they did again in 2022.
 Some forex pairs took years to recover after 2008.

-The reason why is that carry trades have negatively skewed distribution (the exchange movements between high and low interests are negatively skewed).
-The winning days are many until the big loser comes around.
-Evidence might also suggest that one of the main reasons for the big losers is that investors themselves are forced to unwind huge positions.
-But after the storm, the future crash risk is reduced.
+The reason is that carry trades have negatively skewed distribution (the exchange movements between high and low interests are negatively skewed).
+There are many winning days until the big loser comes around.
+Evidence might also suggest that one of the main reasons for the big losers is that investors are forced to unwind huge positions.
+However, after the storm, the future crash risk is reduced.
 It’s the ever-changing market cycle!

 Example of a negatively skewed distribution: